Overview¶

 /tmp/auto-mobile-daemon-<uid>.sock

-Socket Methods¶
+Socket API¶

 Implementation¶